 A maximum of ten (10) vacation days may be accumulated and carried over to the next year.
-Certified personnel who are employed for 242 days or more annually shall be entitled to accumulate a maximum of forty (40) days of annual leave.
-All accumulated vacation days must be utilized prior to retirement or termination unless approved by Superintendent or designee.
+Certified personnel who are employed for 242 days or more annually shall be entitled to accumulate a maximum of thirty (30) days of annual leave.
+Twelve (12) month certified employees shall be paid for unused vacation days up to maximum of thirty (30) days upon retirement.
 03.122

 Reimbursement at time of retirement for unused vacation days shall be made in accordance with Policy 03.122.